sbegaudeau/sbegaudeau.github.com/_posts/2017-11-25-chrome-devtools-part1.markdown

 # Elements

 The `Elements` tab is the first tab displayed in the Chrome Devtools.
 It is used to inspect and manipulate the Document Object Model (DOM) of the current page.
-It contains two major parts, on the left a tree-based view of all the elements of the DOM and on the right you have various tabs showing some properties for the currently selected element.
+It contains two major parts, on the left a tree-based view of all the elements of the DOM and on the right, you have various tabs showing some properties for the currently selected element.

 You can navigate the DOM with the tree-based view and it will highlight the currently selected element on the current page.
 By double-clicking on an element, its content or its attribute can be edited very easily.
 A contextual menu gives you the ability to edit, copy, hide or even delete an element.
 It is also possible to add some breakpoints on the DOM element which can be triggered when some of its attributes will be modified or even when it will be removed.